Molecular Biology, Medical Biology - Master Programme

 - Rank your programme/course choices in order of preference and submit them before the application deadline.

 Step 2: Submit documents

-In addition to the documents mentioned under Step 2, you must also submit a 'Summary Sheet' (PDF 32 kB, new window) when you apply for this programme.
+In addition to the documents mentioned under Step 2, you must also submit a 'Summary Sheet' (PDF, new window) when you apply to this programme.

 Watch on YouTube: How to apply for a Master's programme

 First payment: SEK 72 500

 Citizens of a country outside of the European Union (EU), the European Economic Area (EEA) and Switzerland are required to pay tuition fees.
 You pay one instalment of the tuition fee in advance of each semester.

 There are no tuition fees for citizens of the European Union (EU), the European Economic Area (EEA) and Switzerland.